 Yes!
 There Is Good News!

-Bill Rollins has been publishing each week a column in the local Elk Horn paper for the past several years.
+Bill Rollins has been publishing each week a column in the local Elk Horn, Iowa paper for the past several years.

 Note the original publication date on each blog post